yenanjing/mmEgo/README.md

 ### Quantitative results

-You can use the following command to test with pose estimation quantization results.
+You can use the following command to run the test with our pretrained model.
+The results are the average ioint localization error of all test samples.

 ```shell
 python main.py --infer